verrazzano/docs/content/en/docs/setup/install/multicluster.md

 ### Cluster label selection

 Multicluster installation supports a label selector for cluster selection.
-If you use Rancher to create a new managed cluster, you will be able to select clusters that are automatically registered by Verrazzano.
+If you use Rancher to create a new managed cluster, then you will be able to select clusters that are automatically registered by Verrazzano.

 #### Verrazzano configuration for cluster label selection

-The following demonstrates an admin cluster Verrazzano resource that has been configured to support cluster label selection.
+The following illustrates an admin cluster Verrazzano resource that has been configured to support cluster label selection.
 ```
 apiVersion: install.verrazzano.io/v1beta1
 kind: Verrazzano